ElykeSly/Arquebus/README.txt

 Things left to do:
 -Make guns fire
--Animate guns like the vanilla bow
+-Animate guns like the vanilla bow using provided models (_0 to _4)